 The Company listed its common shares on the TSX Venture Exchange for trading upon the completion of its initial public offering ("IPO") as disclosed in a prospectus filed with the regulators and dated May 25, 2007.
-On June 4, 2019 the Company changed its name from Vanadium One Energy Corp. to Vanadium One Iron Corp.
-The Company's shares are listed under the symbol VONE (formerly: VDR) on the TSX Venture Exchange.
+The Company's shares are listed under the symbol VONE on the TSX Venture Exchange.

-These annual financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 23, 2020.
+These financial statements of the Company were authorized for issue in accordance with a resolution of the directors on June 23, 2021.